robin-rpr/calos/README.rst

-What is Charliecloud?
+What is Clearstack?
 ---------------------

-Charliecloud provides user-defined software stacks (UDSS) for high-performance computing (HPC) centers.
+Clearstack provides user-defined software stacks (UDSS) for high-performance computing (HPC) centers.
 This "bring your own software stack" functionality addresses needs such as: